 Member, Board of Governors (past), Elected by Senate and served two terms 2006-09 and 2009-12.
 During my tenure I was a member of Physical Resources and Property and Finance Committees.

 Affleck, I., J.A.
 Sullivan, R. Tarn and R. Yada.
-2012.
+(2012).
 Stability of eight potato genotypes for sugar content and French Fry quality at harvest and after storage.
-Can.
-J. Pl.
-Sci.
-92:87-96.
+Canadian Journal of Plant Science.
+92: 87-96.